{ Mario Zechner }

 The mother board

 As you can see in the last video, the innards of the device were still living on a breadboard at this point.
 The ESP32-S3 board, the amp, and the buttons and knob needed to be mounted inside the enclosure somehow.
-I already designed mounting brackets on the top half of the enclosure, taking into account the size of the tactile swithces, the potentiometer, and their 3D printed covers.
-That allowed me to measure the left over space in the enclosure inside Fusion 360, based on which I sized a carrier PCB or motherboard.
+I had already designed mounting brackets on the top half of the enclosure, taking into account the size of the tactile switches, the potentiometer, and their 3D printed covers.
+This allowed me to measure the remaining space in the enclosure inside Fusion 360, based on which I sized a carrier PCB or motherboard.
 Here's the schematic:

-It's a 2 layer board.
+It's a 2-layer board.
 The top layer houses the tactile switches and the potentiometer.
 The bottom layer has 2.54mm headers into which I can plug the MAX98357A breakout board and the ESP32-S3 board.
-In the top right there are pads for the SD card connections which are wired to the battery springs of the cartridge slot.
+In the top right are pads for the SD card connections which are wired to the battery springs of the cartridge slot.

 Here's the motherboard with tactile switches, potentiometer, and headers soldered to it: